LeetLLM

 Positional encoding methods compared: sinusoidal (fixed), learned (trained), RoPE (rotary), and ALiBi (linear bias), with their extrapolation properties.
 Positional encoding methods compared: sinusoidal (fixed), learned (trained), RoPE (rotary), and ALiBi (linear bias), with their extrapolation properties.

-Method 1: sinusoidal positional encoding
+Method 1: Sinusoidal positional encoding

 The original approach[1]